SCH-IT-MurdochUni/NetworkingLabs/Server_Environments_and_Architectures/amazon_ec2_web_services.md

 This will ensure that your page is unique.
 Browse to your web page using a web browser to ensure it is working.
 You can find the Public IP address of your webserver on the AWS console page.

-Paste that IP address, with https:// before the IP address into your browser.
+Paste that IP address, with http:// before the IP address into your browser.
+Note that modern browsers will try to force https:// so you will need to ensure that you are actually visiting the http site.

 ## Linking to files from your webserver ##